 We will invest primarily in privately held companies.
-Generally, little public information exists about these companies, and we will rely on the ability of our investment adviser's investment professionals to obtain adequate information to evaluate the potential returns from investing in these companies.
-If they are unable to uncover all material information about these companies, we may not make a fully informed investment decision, and we may lose money on our investments.
+Generally, little public information exists about these companies, and we will be required to rely on the ability of the members of Pennant Investment Advisers' investment professionals to obtain adequate information to evaluate the potential returns from investing in these companies.
+If we are unable to uncover all material information about these companies, we may not make a fully informed investment decision, and we may lose money on our investments.
 Also, privately held companies frequently have less diverse product lines and smaller market presence than larger competitors.
-These factors could adversely affect our investment returns as compared to companies investing primarily in the securities of public companies.
+These factors could adversely affect our investment returns as companies investing primarily in the securities of public companies.